GMOD/jbrowse-components/website/docs/developer_guide.md

 - `SNPCoverageTrack` - this track type actually derives from the WiggleTrack type
 - `PileupTrack` - a track type that draws alignment pileup results
 - `AlignmentsTrack` - combines `SNPCoverageTrack` and `PileupTrack` as "subtracks"

+### Displays

+A display is a method for displaying a particular track in a particular view

+For example, we have a notion of a synteny track type, and the synteny track type has two display models

+- `DotplotDisplay`, which is used in the dotplot view
+- `LinearSyntenyDisplay`, which is used in the linear synteny view

+This enables a single track entry to be used in multiple view types e.g. if I run `jbrowse add-track myfile.paf`, this automatically creates a `SyntenyTrack` entry in the tracklist, and when this track is opened in the dotplot view, the `DotplotDisplay` is used for rendering

+Another example of a track type with multiple display types is `VariantTrack`, which has two display methods

+- `LinearVariantDisplay` - used in linear genome view
+- `ChordVariantDisplay` - used in the circular view to draw breakends and structural variants

+### Renderers

+Renderers are a new concept in JBrowse 2, and are related to the concept of server side rendering (SSR), but can be used not just on the server but also in contexts like the web worker (e.g. the webworker can draw the features to an OffscreenCanvas).
+For more info see [creating renderers](#creating-custom-renderers)

+Example renderers: the `@jbrowse/plugin-alignments` exports several renderer types

+- `PileupRenderer` - a renderer type that renders Pileup type display of alignments fetched from the `BamAdapter`/`CramAdapter`
+- `SNPCoverageRenderer` - a renderer that draws the coverage.
+Note that this renderer derives from the wiggle renderer, but does the additional step of drawing the mismatches over the coverage track

 ### Widgets